Ayurveda Treatment For Migraine

-A mixture of herbal essential oils can help to alleviate headache.
-Peppermint essential oil in massage oils and balm can with help with migraine.
+A mixture of herbal essential oils can help to alleviate the headache.
+Peppermint essential oil in massage oils and balm can with help with migraines.

 9. Soothing nose drops (Nasya):

-Putting about 5 drops of brahmi ghee in each nostril can alleviate the pain of migraine headache.
-In vata-type headaches, placing 3-5 drops of warm ghee in each nostril can help to calm down the headache.
+Putting about 5 drops of Brahmi ghee in each nostril can alleviate the pain of migraine headaches.
+In Vata type headaches, placing 3-5 drops of warm ghee in each nostril can help to calm down the headache.

 Many of these integrative therapies help and are effective but should be taken with the advice of the expert or Ayurveda Physician.

 Ayurvedic Treatments Protocols and Formulations commonly used for Migraine:

 Ardha narishwar rasa

 Maha lakshmivilas rasa